 Sprinkle with cheese.

 You can make this in advance and refrigerate at this stage.
-Let warm to room temperature before baking.
+Let it come to room temperature before baking.

 Bake until bubbly, 25-30 minutes.
 If desired, place under the broiler for 1-2 minutes to brown the top